 Now, to mix up the colors more on the surface of your pin (this is optional), cut your pancake into vertical strips.

-Mix up these pieces by putting the left hand piece on the right, turning some pieces upside down, maybe turning some over, so that the lines of color through your clay surface are jostled.
+Mix up these pieces by putting the left-hand piece on the right, turning some pieces upside down, maybe turning some over, so that the lines of color through your clay surface are jostled.
 Squish around the edges of your clay so this new arrangement of colors sticks together.

-Shaping Your Finished Pin
+Step 4: Shape Your Finished Pin

-Once your top surface is smooth and looking the way you want, you can use your fingers to shape your pin, or trace around an object.
+Once your top surface is smooth and looks the way you want, you can use your fingers to shape your pin, or trace around an object.
 Jar lids can be used both as a template for tracing or like a cookie cutter by pressing into the clay.
-For other shapes, try tracing a small food container or cosmetic case (eyeshadow, blush) to get an oval or more rectangular shape to your pin.
+For other shapes, try tracing a small food container or cosmetic case (eyeshadow, blush) to get an oval or a more rectangular shape to your pin.
 Smooth your outside edges with your finger or a small tool for a finished look.

 After cutting out the center of your pin, this is a good time to stretch your pin (gently) if you want to make it a little bit bigger in size.
-Then smooth all your surfaces, including the inside edges of the center with your finger or a tool.
+Then smooth all your surfaces, including the inside edges of the center, with your finger or a tool.
 Take some time to make sure your pin is smooth and neat.
 Unfortunately, the baking process tends to bring out any imperfections.
 Then gently set aside your pin to start working on your stick.

 If All Fails, Don't Despair!

-If at any point, you don't like how your pieces look - don't worry.
+If at any point you don't like how your pieces look, don't worry.
 Take your unbaked pin, break it apart, and roll it into a long coil.
-Shape your coil into any form you want (circle, oval, teardrop, square, etc).
+Shape your coil into any form you want (circle, oval, teardrop, square, etc.).
 Join the ends and smooth the seam very carefully.
 Make a stick and bake them.
 Now you've made a simple pin you can wear with pride!

-To begin the stick for your pin, take a small piece of extra clay and roll it into a log that is about 2 inches long.
+To begin the stick for your pin, take a small piece of extra clay and roll it into a log that is about two inches long.
 This stick does not need to be even or pretty.

-Take the clay piece you cut out of the center of your pin, and cut it into little pieces (see middle photo above).
+Take the clay piece you cut out of the center of your pin and cut it into little pieces (see middle photo above).
 Place these little pieces along the length of your clay stick, both on the front and back.
 You can save one piece of your pin center to use as a decoration on the top of your stick (optional).